narrowstacks/icc-profile-namer/README.md

 - Edit `.profile_preferences.json` directly
 - Or delete the file and rerun with `--interactive`

+### System Profile Directory Issues

+**macOS: "No write permission" when choosing system directory:**

+- The system directory `/Library/ColorSync/Profiles` requires admin access
+- Choose option 2 (User Directory) instead, which doesn't require admin
+- Or run with `sudo`: `sudo python3 organize_profiles.py ./profiles --execute --system-profiles`
+- One-time setup to avoid sudo: `sudo chown -R $(whoami) /Library/ColorSync/Profiles`

+**Windows: "Elevated Privileges Required" error:**

+- Windows requires administrator privileges to write to the system profile directory
+- Right-click Command Prompt/PowerShell → "Run as administrator"
+- Then run: `python organize_profiles.py ./profiles --execute --system-profiles`

+**Profiles aren't showing up in applications after copying:**

+- macOS: Restart the application or restart your computer
+- Windows: Some applications cache profiles on startup; restart them
+- Try logging out and back in (macOS) or restarting (Windows) for guaranteed refresh

+**Permission denied when copying to user directory (macOS):**

+- Ensure the `~/Library/ColorSync` directory exists and you own it
+- The script will create it automatically if it doesn't exist
+- If issues persist, create it manually: `mkdir -p ~/Library/ColorSync/Profiles`

 ## Logging

 All operations are logged to `profile_organizer.log` with timestamps and detailed information.